cristinalare/alchemy-docs/tutorials/hello-world-smart-contract/part-4.md

 ## Part 4: Marrying Web2 & Web3: connecting your smart contract to a frontend project

 🎉Woooo!
-You finally made it the last part of this tutorial series: creating a full stack decentralized application \(dApp\) by connecting your Hello World smart contract to a frontend project and interacting with it.
+You finally made it to the last part of this tutorial series: creating a full stack decentralized application \(dApp\) by connecting your Hello World smart contract to a frontend project and interacting with it.

 By the end of this tutorial, you'll know how to: